wp-plugins/bootstrap-modals/readme.txt

 = 1.0.2  - 13th November 2014 - Updated with Bootstrap 3.3.1 - https://github.com/twbs/bootstrap/releases/tag/v3.3.1 - Included extra CSS for .close class used on Modal close button.

 = 1.1.0  - 22nd January 2015 - Updated with Bootstrap 3.3.2 - no functional changes for modals.

+= 1.2.0 - 19th April 2015 - Updated with Bootstrap 3.3.4 - Fixes for a few significant bugs in the Modal plugin..